webplatform/docs/guides/html_links/index.md

 In this article you'll learn about one of the most ground-breaking inventions in the history of the Web — links.
 Links allow the reader of a document to instantly jump from document to document and from server to server.
 A lot has happened since links were first introduced, but one thing is the
 same: links are an immensely important part of the web experience and they can make accessing your content easy or hard for your website's visitors, depending on how you use them.

 This article explores how to create links that are easy to understand and function in any environment.
-Further, we'll look at how linking affects your search engine popularity, and you'll get some tips about wording links.
+Further, we'll look at how linking affects your search engine popularity, and you'll get some tips about wording link text.

 == What are links? ==

-''Links'' are parts of an HTML document that point to other resources — other HTML documents, text files, PDF files, etc. Some links are followed automatically by the browser, created using <code>&lt;link&gt;</code> elements (you've already encountered some of those in earlier articles, as when they were used to import CSS files into an HTML document).
+''Links'' are parts of an HTML document that point to other resources — other HTML documents, text files, PDF files, etc. Some links are followed automatically by the browser, created using <code>&lt;link&gt;</code> elements (you've already encountered some of these in earlier articles, as when they were used to import CSS files into an HTML document).
 But generally, when we talk about links we mean those that are created by the page author and are optional for the user to activate.
 These are called ''anchors'', and you add them to the HTML document using the <code>&lt;a&gt;</code> element.

 == The anatomy of an anchor ==

-You can turn any inline element or text into an anchor link by adding an <code>&lt;a&gt;</code> element around it.
+You can turn any inline element or text into an HTML link by adding an <code>&lt;a&gt;</code> element around it.
 For example, in the following HTML document, the text "Opera Software" is a link.

 <syntaxhighlight lang="html5"><!DOCTYPE html>